Eddi Reader: Vagabond and recent work (2010–present)

 In early 2010, Reader appeared on the Irish language album Ceol '10 Súil Siar, singing an Irish language version of the Fairground Attraction song "Perfect" called "Foirfe".
 In December she released a live album on her own label and sold exclusively via her online store, Live in Japan.
-Recorded from the sound desk at her Japan shows in September 2009, it was mastered and mixed by Mark Freegard who had worked on the 2009 album Love is the Way.
+Recorded from the sound desk at her Japan shows in September 2009, it was mastered and mixed by Mark Freegard who had worked on the Reader's ninth solo studio album Love Is the Way.

 Personal life

-In 2013, Reader married John Douglas, a songwriter and member of The Trashcan Sinatras.
+In 2013, Reader married John Douglas, a songwriter and member of Trashcan Sinatras alongside her brother Frank.